Wolfson Contemporary Reading Group

 Mailing list

 The Wolfson-Reading-Group list is used to share ideas about books for future discussion and to announce forthcoming meetings.
 You can subscribe to the list (called "wolfson-reading-group"), using either an @cam or other email address, here.
-Meetings are also advertised once in advance via the wolfson-events mailing list, and are included in the online College Calendar.
+Meetings are also advertised once in advance via the wolfson-events mailing list.

 Suggestions of titles for future sessions are very welcome.
-Please send them via the mailing list (details above).
+Please send them via the mailing list.

 Books previously discussed